Are the optimists right?

 One bold (and popular) narrative for the time we live in is to describe it in world-historic terms.
 We are the makers and witnesses to the dawning of a new Age – an Age of Enlightenment, or Discovery, or Abundance – or Creation, as a group of techno-optimists argue in a series of whitepapers under the banner RethinkX.
 (Some authors of the series include James Arbib, Adam Dorr and Tony Seba.)

-This is how we solve global crises like climate change and achieve abundance for all – not by conquering new lands or making fast breakthroughs in nuclear fusion, but by scaling up these emerging technologies to do 100x more than before with the same inputs.
+This is how we solve global crises like climate change and achieve abundance for all – not by conquering new lands or making fast breakthroughs in nuclear fusion, but by scaling up certain emerging technologies to do much, much more than before with the same inputs.

-The implication is that rather than pursue a bunch of different agendas to fight climate change, or hunger, or inequality, society’s whole focus should be on making this new Age happen.
-Because on the other side of this historic shift, our biggest problems no longer trouble us.
-The mistake is to try to fix these problems.
-So long as we’re stuck in the extractive era, they’ll always plague us.
-The only viable solution (and it is viable, they argue) is to shift the whole of civilization to a new input-output model.
+The implication is that rather than pursue a bunch of different agendas to fight climate change (or hunger, or inequality), society’s whole focus should be on the big prize: shifting the Age we're living in from Extraction to Creation.
+Because on the other side of this historic shift, our biggest problems will no longer exist.

 Breaking the Binary

 Are they right?
-Is solving climate change simply a matter doubling down on the technologies that promise to most transform our appetite for raw materials and fossil fuels?
+Is solving climate change mainly a matter of doubling down on the technologies that promise to shrink fastest our appetite for raw materials and fossil fuels?

 Bold scenarios, confidently presented, provoke big reactions.

-A predictable binary debate ensues, with much motivated reasoning on display on both sides.
+A predictable binary debate ensues, with much motivated reasoning displayed by both sides.
 Those who like this description of the future (first and foremost, people who develop and sell the technologies of salvation) line up in support.
 It is further confirmation that the world would be a better place if only everyone would adopt our solution.

 Those who don't like that future or doubt the intentions of those hawking it, line up against.

 This binary dynamic is widespread in society today.
 Whatever the problem, technology is going to be recognized and listed as part of the solution.
-Whatever your field, techno-optimism is part of people’s thinking about the future.
+Whatever your field, techno-optimism is present in discussions about the future.

 The real world isn’t binary, so binary thinking is unlikely to serve us best.
 Breaking the binary can be an important act of original thinking that helps unblock fixed positions, spark discovery, and improve situations.

-How can you help break the binary of techno-optimism in your world?
-How can you introduce useful complications into either-or debates so that better insights for the future can emerge?
+How can you break the binary of techno-optimism in your world?
+How can you introduce useful complications into either/or debates so that better insights for the future can emerge?
 Here are some avenues to explore…

 The Case for Techno-Optimism on Climate Change